ecobirmingham are here to help you take steps to live a greener lifestyle. Let’s talk about plastic.

 The best thing you can do is say no to plastic in the first place, but here are some simple swaps you can make today to help fight against single-use plastics and save money too!

 - Reusable bags – The old flimsy plastic bags can now set you back 15p at the checkout.
 Keep a spare bag with you to avoid further expenditure while you’re on the go.

 - Drinks bottle – Carry a reusable bottle with you to fill up with water while your out and about.
-We’ve been working with national scheme Refill to increase the number of places in the city you can fill up your bottle for free – there are now over 300 in Birmingham alone.
+We’ve been working with national scheme Refill to increase the number of places in the city you can fill up your bottle for free – there are now over 300 in Birmingham alone, many of which will hopefully be opening back up over the next few weeks.
 Check out the free Refill app and look out for Refill stickers in windows to find water refill stations nearby.

 - Coffee cup – Love a caffeine fix?
 The vast majority of disposable coffee cups are not recyclable.
 Why not invest in a thermal cup?
 Many cafes now offer discounts if you bring your own, so you can quickly pay back the initial outlay.

 - Beeswax wraps – Cling film cannot be reused or recycled.
 Beeswax wraps use the temperature of your hands to wrap around containers other food items you wish to store for later.
 Simply rinse them after use and they’re ready to be used again.

 - Toothbrush – Dentists recommend you change your toothbrush every 3 months.
 That’s a lot of plastic thrown away in a lifetime.
 Why not use a bamboo toothbrush instead?
 Bamboo is one of the fastest growing plants and is fully biodegradable.